qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

   (tree, cost) = QgsGraphAnalyzer.dijkstra( graph, startId, 0 )

-Here is very simple code to display shortest path tree using graph created with :func:`shortestTree` method (select linestring layer in TOC and replace coordinates with yours one). **Warning**: use this code only as an example, it creates a lots of `QgsRubberBand <http://qgis.org/api/api/classQgsRubberBand.html>`_ objects and may be slow on large datasets.
+Here is some very simple code to display the shortest path tree using the graph created with the :func:`shortestTree` method (select linestring layer in TOC and replace coordinates with your own). **Warning**: use this code only as an example, it creates a lots of `QgsRubberBand <http://qgis.org/api/api/classQgsRubberBand.html>`_ objects and may be slow on large data-sets.

 ::